-Page 33: - Dominican Republic Again - Tropical Adventure /w Pics - From the beginning
+Page 33: - Dominican Republic 2011' !!! - Tropical Adventure /w Pics -

 The Border with Haiti

-I pass stunning views of rugged terrain
+There are stunning views of rugged tropical terrain

 The road is steep but nothing like what I rode yesterday, not bad, not good.